haagahelia/ohke-teknologiat/05_es6_node/NodeJS_demo/README.md

 # Node.js, Fullstack, MariaDB, Express, Knex, asynchronous code

-We look at, learn, study and then modify a already working backend, project: **idea-case-backend**.
+We look at, learn, study and then modify a already working backend project: **idea-case-backend**.

 ## Architecture picture